telerik/blazor-docs/components/pdfviewer/toolbar.md

 ## Built-in Tools

 By default, the PDF Viewer displays all its built-in tools in the order below.
-Use the *tool tag name* if you need to define a tool explicitly in a [custom toolbar configuration](#toolbar-configuration).
+Use the *tool tag* if you need to define a tool explicitly in a [custom toolbar configuration](#toolbar-configuration).

 @[template](/_contentTemplates/common/parameters-table-styles.md#table-layout)